cies/resume/README.md

 # My resume in LaTeX

  * Results is a [nicely typesetted 2 page pdf file](https://github.com/cies/resume/blob/master/cies-breijs-resume.pdf?raw=true) (click the link to download mine)
- * Compiles out-of-the-box on any recent version of Ubuntu or other distro with `tex-live` packages
+ * Compiles out-of-the-box on any recent version of Ubuntu and probably without much trouble on any system with the `tex-live` packages
  * Is maybe the basis for yours! (fork-it)